fullstack-development/developers-roadmap/backend/junior-1/haskell.md

 * Export:
   * Is it possible to export only a part of declared names in a module?
   * How to export functions, operators?
-  * How to export ADT without constuctor; with several constructors; with all constructors?
+  * How to export ADT without constructor; with several constructors; with all constructors?
-  * How to export type synonim?
+  * How to export type synonym?
   * How to export imported module?
-  * How to export contructors `Just`, `Nothing` and function `fromMaybe` in the following example?
+  * How to export constructors `Just`, `Nothing` and function `fromMaybe` in the following example?

     ```haskell
     module A(?) where